notEthan/jsi/README.md

 Let's say you're sticking to JSON types in the database - you have to do so if you're using JSON columns, or JSON serialization, and if you have dealt with arbitrary yaml- or marshal-serialized objects in ruby, you have probably found that approach has its shortcomings when the implementation of your classes changes.

-But if your database contains JSON, then your deserialized objects in ruby are likewise Hash / Array / basic types.
+But if your database contains JSON, then your deserialized objects in ruby are likewise Hash / Array / simple types.
 You have to use subscripts instead of accessors, and you don't have any way to add methods to your data types.

 JSI gives you the best of both with {JSI::JSICoder}.
 This coder dumps objects which are simple JSON types, and loads instances of a specified JSON Schema.
 Here's an example, supposing a `users` table with a JSON column `contact_info` to be instantiated using the `Contact` schema module defined in the Example section above: